Amended, Board of Trustees July 15, 2025

 Collection Development Responsibility

-- Selection of books and other library material is the responsibility of the director, and under their direction, qualified members of the professional staff.
-The board is ultimately responsible for the selection of all material so selected.
+- Selection of library material is the responsibility of the Director, and under their direction, qualified members of the professional staff.
+The Board is responsible for appeals of a Request for Reconsideration decision issued by the Library Director with respect to the Library’s collections.

 Selection of Library Items and Resources

-- Selection of East Greenbush Community Library (library) holdings is based on interest, information, and the enlightenment of all library patrons.
-No book or library material shall be excluded because of the race, nationality, political, or social views of the author.
+- Selection of Library holdings is based on interest, information, and the enlightenment of all library patrons.
+No library material shall be excluded because of the author’s membership in any category protected under applicable law, or any political or social views of the author.

-- The board defends the principles of the freedom to read, listen to, or view and declares that whenever censorship is involved, no book or other library materials shall be removed from the library’s holdings except under the orders of a court of competent jurisdiction.
+- The Board upholds the principles of intellectual freedom, affirming the right to read, listen to, and view a broad range of materials.
+The Library does not endorse censorship and follows a formal Request for Reconsideration Policy to address concerns.
+No book or other library material shall be removed from the Library’s holdings except by order of a court of competent jurisdiction.

 - Standard professional journals, authoritative online tools, and popular and local media sources are among the most frequently used tools in the selection process.
 Acquisition of any item or resource does not constitute endorsement of the contents of the item or resource.
 While a single standard cannot be applied, items and resources that are considered for acquisition are judged by these and other appropriate criteria: